shadowmint/ioc/README.md

 Just make sure that if you are using it, you're doing it because there's some benefit in doing so, not just because 'that's what you do'.

+##### 4) Why this instead of constructor DI?

+Go doesn't have a way to dynamically reflect over a function call, find the arguments and then invoke the function with them.

+It's also awkward, because you're messing with the go-like syntax of

+    x := ValueItem{}

+...and forcing all types to have constructors.
+It's just not a great fit.

+##### 5) XML config files?

+This isn't possible in go.
+Types must be registered at compile time.
+If you want to do magical multiple-type binding and run-time xml configuration files, do it in your own time.